Times Square Theater: Development

 Times Square became the epicenter for large-scale theater productions between 1900 and the Great Depression.
 Manhattan's theater district had begun to shift from Union Square and Madison Square during the first decade of the 20th century.
 From 1901 to 1920, forty-three theaters were built around Broadway in Midtown Manhattan.
 The Selwyn brothers, developed several Broadway theaters on 42nd Street.
-Before the Times Square Theater was developed, the brothers operated the Harris and Selwyn (now American Airlines) theaters.
+Before the Times Square Theater was developed, the brothers operated the Harris and Selwyn (now Todd Haimes) theaters.
 The Selwyn Theatre had opened on an adjacent site in 1918.
 Even before that theater was completed, the Selwyn brothers had asked their partner Crosby Gaige to search for sites where they could build additional theaters.
 The brothers bought two sites just east of the Selwyn Theatre: a 105 ft plot on 42nd Street, which contained George Sturges's unprofitable Bryant Theatre, as well as a 100 ft plot on 43rd Street, which was vacant.